 Bicycle lanes help cyclists and motorists to share the road.
 They are marked with continuous painted lines, bicycle symbols, and bicycle lane signs.
 Some bicycle lanes operate during specific times such as peak hours and these times are indicated on the sign.
 Drivers must not drive, park or stop in bicycle lanes when it is in operation.

 Off road paths provide a space for cyclists separated from motor vehicle traffic.
 The majority of these are shared use paths that are specifically signed.
 Cyclists and pedestrians should watch out for each other and be considerate when using paths.

 Median refuges and cyclist lanterns assist cyclists to cross the road safely.

 At signalised crossings cyclists can be detected through cyclists push buttons and sensors in the road surface.

-The Department of Planning, Transport and Infrastructure is responsible for all traffic and signal management and provides a 24-hour service for reporting traffic signal faults.
+The Department of Infrastructure and Transport is responsible for all traffic and signal management and provides a 24-hour service for reporting traffic signal faults.
 If you notice a fault, free call 1800 018 313 and quote the Traffic Signal (TS) number shown on the signal controller box located at the intersection.

 Additional vehicles registered in South Australia have now been identified as having been fitted with a “critical” Takata airbag, and will be refused registration to ensure the safety of all road users.

 As part of the Regency Road to Pym Street Project there will be a temporary partial closure of the South Road and Regency Road intersection from 5am Monday, 4 January, to 5am Monday, 11 January, weather permitting.

 As part of the Darlington Upgrade Project, night and weekend works will be undertaken in the lowered motorway and on South Road to install the final layer of asphalt and line marking.

 Motorists are advised of upcoming partial closures of the Heysen Tunnels to allow for essential safety maintenance works.